ShashankKNaik/Sign_up_form-ExpressJS-MongoDB-EJS/README.md

 step 3: Now install Express and Mongoose in the myapp directory and save it in the dependencies list of your package.json file.

 <pre>
-npm install express mongoose --save
+npm install express mongoose ejs --save
 </pre>

 step 4: Copy above code paste it in the myapp directory.